quantify-os/quantify-core/docs/usage.rst

 For ease of use, we do not require users to inherit from a Gettable/Settable class, and instead provide contracts in the form of JSON schemas to which these classes must fit.
 In addition to using a library which fits these contracts (such as the QCodes.Parameter family of classes) we can define our own Settables and Gettables.
-Below we create a Gettable which returns values in two dimensions, one Sine wave and a Cosine wave, using a QCodes Settable:
+Below we create a Gettable which returns values in two dimensions, one Sine wave and a Cosine wave:

 .. jupyter-execute::